kschan0214/sepia.documentation/docs/gui/Phase-unwrapping-standalone.rst

     +--------------------+--------------------------------------------------------------------------------------------------------------------------+

     .. warning::
-      Please make sure the filenames follow the above rules, or the BIDS specification (see :ref:`Data-preparation`), and no other files in the directory sharing the same string labels (i.e. 'ph', 'mag', 'header' and 'mask').
+      Please make sure the filenames follow the above rules, or the BIDS specification (see **Data Input** in :ref:`Data-preparation`), and no other files in the directory sharing the same string labels (i.e. 'ph', 'mag', 'header' and 'mask').

   2. Specify the required data separately using the GUI buttons.